dotnet/AspNetCore.Docs/aspnetcore/web-api/index.md

 The `[ApiController]` attribute applies an inference rule when an action parameter is annotated with the [`[FromForm]`](xref:Microsoft.AspNetCore.Mvc.FromFormAttribute) attribute.
 The `multipart/form-data` request content type is inferred.

-To disable the default behavior, set the <xref:Microsoft.AspNetCore.Mvc.ApiBehaviorOptions.SuppressConsumesConstraintForFormFileParameters> property to `true` in `Startup.ConfigureServices`:
+To disable the default behavior, set the <xref:Microsoft.AspNetCore.Mvc.ApiBehaviorOptions.SuppressConsumesConstraintForFormFileParameters> property to `true`:

 [!code-csharp[](index/samples/6.x/Program.cs?name=snippet_d400D6&highlight=8)]